Død Kalm: Broadcast and reception

-"Død Kalm" premiered on the Fox network on March 10, 1995, and was first broadcast in the United Kingdom on BBC Two on January 16, 1996.
+"Død Kalm" premiered on the Fox network on March 10, 1995.
 This episode earned a Nielsen rating of 10.7, with an 18 share, meaning that roughly 10.7 percent of all television-equipped households, and 18 percent of households watching television, were tuned into the episode.
 It was viewed by 10.2 million households.

 "Død Kalm" received mostly mixed to moderately positive reviews.
 Entertainment Weekly gave "Død Kalm" a B, noting that, "Despite clumsy makeup, isolation pays off again, and Mulder and Scully get to try a little tenderness."
 Emily VanDerWerff from The A.V.
 Club, despite noting her original dislike for the episode, awarded it a B rating and wrote, "This episode works, almost in spite of itself.
 There are so many nice little moments here [...] it's a script that pauses from the constant horror the show had been serving up for several episodes in a row to just tell an unsettling, ultimately moving tale of two friends who look into the abyss and somehow don't fall."

-Robert Shearman and Lars Pearson, in their book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, rated the episode three-and-a-half stars out of five.
-The two noted that, while the episode's premise "brims over with atmosphere", the ending of "Død Kalm" was extremely lacking.
-Shearman and Pearson argued "that if the writers can only devise a plot which paints them into a corner so awkward there's no realistic way they can get out, then they shouldn't write the story at all."
-The two also criticized the episode's make up.
-They noted that "Scully looks like a credible old lady, Mulder rather more like a man wearing several layers of latex."
+Robert Shearman, in his book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, rated the episode three-and-a-half stars out of five.
+Shearman noted that, while the episode's premise "brims over with atmosphere", the ending of "Død Kalm" was extremely lacking.
+He further argued "that if the writers can only devise a plot which paints them into a corner so awkward there's no realistic way they can get out, then they shouldn't write the story at all."
+Shearman also criticized the episode's make up, writing that while "Scully looks like a credible old lady, Mulder [looks] like a man wearing several layers of latex."